 Stopping testosterone will not reverse these effects once they have taken place.
 There is no set order that these changes will occur in, and it will vary from person to person.

 First off, testosterone will cause you to develop facial hair.
 Testosterone can cause male pattern hair loss.
-This is very dependent on your genetic.
+This is very dependent on your genetics.
 If you start experiencing this, you can talk to your physician about options to fight it.

 Testosterone will cause your voice to get deeper.
 If you are still in puberty, you may even develop Adam’s apple.
 If you are passed puberty, this is unlikely to happen.